awslabs/amazon-sagemaker-mlops-workshop/README.md

 1. You'll start with a **WarmUp**, for reviewing the basic features of Amazon Sagemaker;
 2. Then you will **optionally** create a **Customized Docker Image** with your own algorithm.
 We'll use scikit-learn as our library;
-3. After that, you will train the model (using the buil-in XGBoost or the a custom container if you ran the step 2), deploy them into a **DEV** environment, approve and deploy them into a **PRD** environment with **High Availability** and **Elasticity**;
+3. After that, you will train the model (using the built-in XGBoost or a custom container if you ran the step 2), deploy them into a **DEV** environment, approve and deploy them into a **PRD** environment with **High Availability** and **Elasticity**;
 4. Finally, you'll run a Stress test on your production endpoint to test the elasticity and simulate a situation where the number of requests on your ML model can vary.

-Parts 2 and 3 are supported by automated pipelines that reads the assets produced by the ML devoloper and execute/control the whole process.
+Parts 2 and 3 are supported by automated pipelines that reads the assets produced by the ML developer and execute/control the whole process.

 ### Architecture